librato/puppet-librato/README.md

 3. Set `security_group_ids` in the driver section to include a security group accessible from your laptop.
 Not setting this will use the `default`    security group.
 4. Set `transport.ssh_key` to the path of your SSH key.
 It looks for `id_rsa` by default.

-#### Testing Fedora

-`kitchen-puppet` has a limitation around Puppet installation.
-To work around the issue, install `puppet-agent` manually on Fedora then run `kitchen verify fedora-23` to run the test suite.

 ## Release Notes/Contributors/Etc.

 **Author:** Mike Julian (@mjulian)